pennlabs/backend-challenge/README.md

 1. Click the green "use this template" button to make your own copy of this repository, and clone it.
 Make sure to create a **private repository**.
 2. Change directory into the cloned repository.
-3. Install `pipenv`
+3. Install `pipx`
+   - `brew install pipx` (macOS)
+   - See instructions here https://github.com/pypa/pipx for other operating systems
+4. Install `poetry`
-   - `pip install --user --upgrade pipenv`
+   - `pipx install poetry`
-4. Install packages using `pipenv install`.
+5. Install packages using `poetry install`.

 ## File Structure